-Some Siebel Server components, such as Siebel Connection Broker (SCBroker), Remote Synch Manager, Handheld Synch, and Siebel Gateway Name Server listen on a configurable static port.
+Some Siebel Server components, such as Siebel Connection Broker (SCBroker), Siebel Gateway Name Server, Synchronization Manager (Siebel Remote), and Siebel Handheld synchronization listen on a configurable static port.
 When these components run in an active-active cluster, you must plan your port usage so there is no port conflict after failover.

 For example, an active-active server cluster contains two platforms, each running a Siebel Server.
 If one platform fails, the other will host two Siebel Servers.
-Siebel Servers include a number of services, such as Siebel Connection Broker, that use a dedicated port.
+Siebel Servers include several services, such as Siebel Connection Broker, that use a dedicated port.
 If this port number was the same on both platforms, there will be a port conflict after failover.

-Active-Active clusters use all the server platforms continuously.
-This takes better advantage of computing resources than active-passive clusters.
+Active-active clusters use all the server platforms continuously.
+Consequently, they take better advantage of computing resources than active-passive clusters.
 When doing capacity planning, make sure that clustered servers have sufficient capacity to handle a failover.
 Because failovers are usually infrequent and normally last only a short time, some performance degradation is often acceptable.

 |Siebel Deployment Planning Guide||Copyright © 2011, Oracle and/or its affiliates.
 All rights reserved.
 Legal Notices.|